learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Filename instead of matching lines

 Often, you just want a list of filenames that match the search patterns.
 The output might get saved for future reference, passed to another command like `sed/awk/perl/sort/etc` for further processing and so on.
 Some of these commands can handle search by themselves, but `grep` is fast and specialized tool for searching and using shell pipes can improve performance if parallel processing is available.
-Similar to `-m` option, `grep` will stop processing input file as soon as given condition is satisfied.
+Similar to `-m` option, `grep` will stop processing the input file as soon as the given condition is satisfied.

 * `-l` will list files matching the pattern
 * `-L` will list files NOT matching the pattern